JoeBashe/stl-scraper/README.md

 Scrape short-term listings providers (Airbnb).

 Given a search query, e.g. "San Diego, CA" or "Rome, Italy", search Airbnb inventory and collect data on listings.
-Save results to a CSV file.
+Save results to a CSV file or Elasticsearch.

 ## Usage